 Africa is a beautiful continent blessed with diverse species of fauna, flora and a multitude of peacefully coexisting cultures making it one of the top tourist destinations in the world.
 Anyone who has never been to Africa may mistakenly harbor the fear that wild animal attacks are commonplace and rampant but nothing could be further from the truth.
 In reality, wild animal attacks are rare.
-Most safari expeditions are led trained and experienced tour guides who will keep you safe as you enjoy the sightly views of Africa’s most wild and ferocious animals.
+Most safari expeditions are led by trained and experienced tour guides who will keep you safe as you enjoy the sightly views of Africa’s most wild and ferocious animals.
 However, in the odd event that a wild animal attack occurs, the following are 5 of Africa’s most dangerous animals and are most likely going to be the culprits and how to survive such attacks.

 The hippo is Africa’s deadliest man killer.
-This could be due to the fact that male hippos are extremely territorial and will defend their territory from any perceived threat all means.
+This could be due to the fact that male hippos are extremely territorial and will defend their territory from any perceived threat by all means.
 Female hippos launch attacks when they feel their young ones are in some way threatened especially when one comes directly between a mother hippo and her young ones.
 Despite their big build and their heavy weight, hippos can run at speeds of over 30 kilometers per hour.

 When in hippo territory the first thing one should remember is that hippos are easily startled and this can be a cause of a hippo attack.
 Stick to open areas and avoid dense vegetation to avoid unexpectedly running into a hippo and startling it.
 When boating, hit the side of the boat to announce your presence.
 Usually, hippos are disinterested in humans so long as they are aware of their presence and they maintain a respectful distance.
 If a hippo charges at you do not bother trying to outrun it as hippos can be really fast.
 Head for cover behind a car, rocks or behind a tree.
 Lastly, do not stand between a hippo and a source of water.
-Be aware of near sources of water and if you notice dung signs you are probably walking along a hippo path and you should change your course immediately.
+Be aware of nearby sources of water and if you notice dung signs you are probably walking along a hippo path and you should change your course immediately.

 Mosquitoes may not necessarily be the stuff of nightmares with sharp canines, long claws, ridiculous strength or pointed horns but they are some of Africa’s most dangerous animals.
 These insects kill millions worldwide every year through the spread of malaria and dengue fever among other diseases.